karthik/rdat/README.md

 This api is experimental and hasn't been finalized or implemented.
 Stay tuned for updates

-#### init
+### init

+Inits a dat in the current working directory:

 ```r
 repo <- dat("cars", path = getwd())
 ```
-Inits a dat in the current working directory

-#### insert
+### insert

+Inserts data from a data frame and gets the dat version key

 ```r
 # insert some data
 repo$insert(cars[1:20,])
 v1 <- repo$status()$version
 v1
 ```
-Inserts data from a data frame and gets the dat at a particular hash.
+Inserts more data, get a new version key

 ```r
 # insert more data